ybenitezf/cdk_polylith/README.md

 └── hitcount.py
 ```

-The plan here is to add two bases (one for each function).
-Botch are pretty simple, only `hitcount.py` have an external dependency to boto3.
+The plan here is to add to bases (one for each function) to the project.
+Both are pretty simple, only `hitcount.py` have an external dependency to boto3.

 Let's add the bases first: